ldouchy/docker/CALDB-BG/README.md

 # [CALDB](http://cxc.cfa.harvard.edu/caldb/)

-This images will be used as base for CIAO and HEASoft containers to avoid CALDB replication.
+This images use the CALDB base image and add the Background files.

 ## Default beaviour of the container:
 none